Painting Animals in the Landscape

 Hale Farm.
 12x24, oil on linen mounted on panel.
 2017

-In this case, I wanted the painting to be about the light on a hazy summer afternoon.
+In this case, I wanted the effect to be light on a hazy summer afternoon.
 The horses were included to add context, atmosphere, and a sense of scale.

 Are the animals easily recognizable?